Nadia Boulanger: Early life and education

 Nadia Boulanger was born in Paris on 16 September 1887, to French composer and pianist Ernest Boulanger (1815–1900) and his wife Raissa Myshetskaya (1856–1935), a Russian princess, who descended from St. Mikhail Tchernigovsky.

 Ernest Boulanger had studied at the Paris Conservatoire and, in 1835 at the age of 20, won the coveted Prix de Rome for composition.
-He wrote comic operas and incidental music for plays, but was most widely known for his choral music.
+He wrote comic operas and incidental music for plays but was most widely known for his choral music.
 He achieved distinction as a director of choral groups, teacher of voice, and a member of choral competition juries.
 After years of rejection, in 1872 he was appointed to the Paris Conservatoire as professor of singing.

 Raissa qualified as a home tutor (or governess) in 1873.
 According to Ernest, he and Raissa met in Russia in 1873, and she followed him back to Paris.
 She joined his voice class at the Conservatoire in 1876, and they were married in Russia in 1877.

 Ernest and Raissa had a daughter, Ernestine Mina Juliette, who died as an infant before Nadia was born on her father's 72nd birthday.

 Through her early years, although both parents were very active musically, Nadia would get upset by hearing music and hide until it stopped.
 In 1892, when Nadia was five, Raissa became pregnant again.
 During the pregnancy, Nadia's response to music changed drastically.
 "One day I heard a fire bell.
 Instead of crying out and hiding, I rushed to the piano and tried to reproduce the sounds.
 My parents were amazed."
-After this, Boulanger paid great attention to the singing lessons her father gave, and began to study the rudiments of music.
+After this, Boulanger paid great attention to the singing lessons her father gave, and she began to study the rudiments of music.